-The Review also refers to difficulties of governing bodies like UEFA to separate regulatory and commercial functions.
+The review also refers to difficulties of governing bodies like UEFA to separate regulatory and commercial functions.
 The mix of these functions may lead to an abuse of power (69-70).
-Indeed - as a rich literature of investigative journalism has shown - international organisations like FIFA and IOC have demonstrated temptations of this type.
+Indeed - as a rich literature of explorative journalism has shown - international organisations like FIFA and IOC have demonstrated temptations of this type.
 And so far no solution inside the systems has been convincing.
 If one takes seriously the democratic principle of separation of powers (58), some more convincing solutions must be proposed than just some institutional reforms inside UEFA.

 It has to be concluded that the so-called Independent Review is far from independent, but expresses the interests of the UEFA/FIFA connection.
-It follows closely the UEFA strategy from 2005.

-A plural representation of sports?
+A plural representation of sports